 Social /communication red flags

-- inability to initiate or sustain conversation beyond one or two exchanges.
+- demonstrates an inability to initiate or sustain conversation beyond one or two exchanges.

 - doesn’t point to or hold up objects to show people things